stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ### Animation

-To animate the rotation we modify the render loop to generate a rotation matrix on every frame:
+To animate the cube we remove the static rotation and add the following to the render loop to update the matrix on every frame:

 ```java
 final long period = 5000;